FLYNC Examples

 The MII configuration must be compliant with that of the ECU controller configuration.
 In this case, type and speed must match; while mode must oppose the controller interface config (i.e., if mac in the controller interface, phy shall be configured).

-Single controller, single (virtual) interface, integrated PHY
+Variant 2: Single controller, single (virtual) interface, integrated PHY

 Note